-The Brockett Trail begins from an enormous graveled parking lot that is large enough to service about 20 or more horse trailer rigs.
+The Brockett Trail begins from an enormous graveled parking lot that is large enough to serve about 20 or more horse trailer rigs.
 It winds pleasantly through the desert scrub brush so typical of this region.
-The trail rises about 150 feet in .6 mi to crest on a small saddle at the western toe of White Mesa.
+The trail rises about 150 feet in 0.6 mi to crest on a small saddle at White Mesa's western toe.
 Here it offers a sweeping vista of the Wet Beaver Creek riparian zone.
-Squaw Peak and the Pine Mtn.
-Wildnerness can be seen on the far southwest horizon.
+Squaw Peak and the Pine Mountain Wilderness can be seen on the far southwest horizon.
 The trail also gives a glimpse of the Southwest Academy campus and the Long Canyon #63 TH across Beaver Creek.
-The trail then decends about a quarter mile to connect with the Bell Trail about a half mile from the new Bell TH parking lot.
+The trail then descends about a quarter-mile to connect with the Bell Trail about a half-mile from the new Bell TH parking lot.

-On the return trip, views from the saddle crest feature Mingus and Woodchute Mtns, Jerome, and the expansive Verde Lakebed sediments that cover the floor of this valley.
+On the return trip, views from the saddle crest feature Mingus and Woodchute Mtns, Jerome, and the expansive Verde Lakebed sediments covering the floor of this valley.

-NOTES: This will be a blazingly hot trail during summer.
-A short distance east of the parking lot lie two sewerage settling ponds that service the old Beaver Creek Ranger Station.
-The trail was laid out in such a way to minimize and actually eliminate the visual presence of the ponds.
-The ponds and their fence are visible on only about the first .1 mile of the trail.
+This will be a blazingly hot trail during summer.
+A short distance east of the parking lot lie two sewage settling ponds that service the old Beaver Creek Ranger Station.
+The trail was laid out in such a way to minimize and eliminate the visual presence of the ponds.
+The ponds and their fence are visible on only about the first 0.1 miles of the trail.

 This hike is listed as One-Way.